calaldees/teacherEducation/teacherEducation/_sessions.md

 ### SP6
 Friday 13th October

-* Generic
-    * Effective pedagogical and theoretical approaches to subject learning and teaching - a variety of approaches, benefits and limitations
 * Computing
     * (G) Effective pedagogical and theoretical approaches to subject learning and teaching - a variety of approaches, benefits and limitations
     * PRIMM pedagogy